-Another project initiated in 2023 is a study to explore a series of potential sampling methods to target juvenile uku in nearshore habitats (Schmidt et al. 2023).
-This project leverages results of a previous EFH Refine-funded desktop review of the early life history of uku.
-That review found fewer than 300 larval and pelagic juvenile uku (3-30 mm) were collected in the MHI between 1967 and 2012.
-Furthermore, the review revealed that juvenile uku between 3-9 cm in length (~30-90 days old) have yet to be recorded anywhere in the Pacific.
-PIFSC scientists concluded that the nearshore waters have been insufficiently sampled to model or predict uku presence at this early life stage.
-As an initial investigation, the focus will be on areas in or near a harbor with proximity to a deep sand channel.
-EFH consultations are most common in harbors and nearshore environments, making it an important target habitat, while the focus on sand channels is based on information gathered during the aforementioned larval uku study.
-Light traps and sabiki fishing rigs will be tested.
+A project initiated in 2023 is exploring a range of potential methods to effectively sample juvenile uku in nearshore habitats (Schmidt et al. 2023).
+This work builds on findings from a prior EFH Refine-funded desktop review of uku early life history, which identified a major data gap: fewer than 300 larval and pelagic juvenile uku (3-30 mm) had been collected in the MHI between 1967 and 2012, and no records existed for juvenile uku in the 3-9 cm range (~30-90 days old) anywhere in the Pacific.
+PIFSC scientists concluded that nearshore waters have been insufficiently sampled to adequately model or predict juvenile uku presence.

+As an initial step, the current project is focused on areas in or near harbors with deep sand channels, where EFH consultations are frequently concentrated.
+Light traps and sabiki rigs are being tested in these environments based on guidance from the earlier desktop review and hypotheses regarding juvenile habitat preferences.